 You will attend formal teaching sessions, including:

 - National Academic Half-Day Seminars

 - Palliative Care Research Seminar Series

 You will also be assigned a mentor from the Division of Palliative Care, and will be invited to participate in the program’s social activities that encourage wellness.

-The program is jointly accredited by the Royal College of Physicians and Surgeons of Canada and the College of Family Physicians of Canada.
-You must have an FRCPC or a CCFP designation and hold (or be eligible for) an educational or independent practice license in Ontario in order to apply to the program.
+The program is accredited by the College of Family Physicians of Canada.
+You must have completed a residency in family medicine and hold (or be eligible for) an educational or independent practice license in Ontario in order to apply to the program.